Aliases for OSBP Gene

 GeneCards Summary for OSBP Gene

 OSBP (Oxysterol Binding Protein) is a Protein Coding gene.
 Diseases associated with OSBP include Deafness, Autosomal Dominant 67 and Acute Hemorrhagic Conjunctivitis.
-Among its related pathways are Metabolism and Synthesis of bile acids and bile salts.
-GO annotations related to this gene include protein domain specific binding and oxysterol binding.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding and oxysterol binding.
 An important paralog of this gene is OSBP2.

 UniProtKB/Swiss-Prot Summary for OSBP Gene